-The compensation committee engaged Compensia, a national compensation consulting firm, as its compensation advisor for a portion of the fiscal year ended January 31, 2022.
-In June 2021, the compensation committee retained Semler Brossy, a national compensation firm, for the remainder of the fiscal year ended January 31, 2022.
+The compensation committee engaged Semler Brossy, a national compensation consulting firm, as its compensation advisor for the fiscal year ended January 31, 2023.
 The compensation consultant reports directly, and is directly accountable, to the compensation committee, and the compensation committee has the sole authority to retain, terminate, and obtain the advice of Semler Brossy at the Company's expense.
 The compensation committee selected Semler Brossy as its compensation consultant because of the firm's expertise and reputation and the fact that Semler Brossy provides no services to us other than its services to the compensation committee, has no other ties to management that could jeopardize its independent status, and has strong internal governance policies that help ensure that it maintains its independence.

-During the fiscal year ended January 31, 2022, our compensation consultants attended the meetings of the compensation committee (both with and without management present) as requested by the compensation committee and consulted with the compensation committee chair and other members between meetings.
+During the fiscal year ended January 31, 2023, our compensation consultants attended the meetings of the compensation committee (both with and without management present) as requested by the compensation committee and consulted with the compensation committee chair and other members between meetings.

 The compensation committee regularly reviews the objectivity and independence of the advice provided by its compensation advisors on executive and non-employee director compensation.
-The compensation committee considered the independence of Semler Brossy and Compensia under the relevant SEC rules and NASDAQ listing standards and determined that its work does not give rise to any conflicts of interest.
+The compensation committee considered the independence of Semler Brossy under the relevant SEC rules and NASDAQ listing standards and determined that its work does not give rise to any conflicts of interest.